Designing a Zen Garden Micro-Sanctuary

 Here’s the thing about small spaces: they punish mistakes.

 The most effective strategy I’ve found for high-density living is the Botanical Bento Garden Layout.
 Just as a traditional bento box partitions a meal into balanced, distinct compartments, this philosophy compartmentalizes your limited footprint into functional “rooms.”
+To build these divisions, use rigid materials like steel landscape edging (paid link) (for a modern, thin profile) or 1x4 inch cedar planks.

 Stop trying to shove a forest into a shoebox.
 It looks cluttered.
 It feels anxious.